How to Pop a Dental Abscess by Yourself (and Why Not To)

 - It shouldn't take long for your abscess to burst if it's ready to, and you'll want to be ready to spit and rinse when it happens.

-- Rinse with the peroxide-water mixture (2 cups peroxide and 6 cups water) and keep your mouth clean.
+- Rinse with the peroxide-water mixture (1 part peroxide to 3 parts water) and keep your mouth clean.

 How to Bring an Abscess to a Head: The Tea Bag Method

 Another alternative method is to get a teabag.
 You want it to be either black, green, or Echinacea tea.